 When it comes to buying a home or getting a new mortgage, you’ll never need to go it alone.
 Here’s a quick intro to the 10 mortgage and real estate pros you’ll likely work with during your home loan journey.

 Getting a home loan can seem complicated.
 But here’s the good news: you’re never alone.
-From your loan officer and underwriter to the home appraiser and insurance company, here’s a look at the 10 mortgage MVPs who play a part in the home loan process.
+From your loan originator and underwriter to the home appraiser and insurance company, here’s a look at the 10 mortgage MVPs who play a part in the home loan process.

 1. The Mortgage Lender